jonnew/Oat/README.md

 ```

 #### `view`
 Frame viewer.
-Displays video stream from named shard memory in a window.
+Displays video stream from named shard memory on a mointor.
 Also
-permits the user to take snapshots of the viewed stream.
+permits the user to take snapshots of the viewed stream by pressing <kbd>s</kbd>
+while the display window is in focus.

 ##### Signature
 ```